molily/molily.de/_posts/2020-11-21-testing-angular.md

 This guide teaches you how to test Angular application parts like Components and Services.
 It assumes you know how to implement them, but not how to test them properly.
 If you have questions regarding Angular’s core concepts, please refer to the [official Angular documentation](https://angular.io/docs).

 If you have not used individual concepts yet, like Directives, that is fine.
-You can simply skip the chapters that deal with testing those, and pick chapters you are interested in.
+You can simply skip the related chapters and pick chapters you are interested in.

-<aside class="margin-note">JavaScript & TypeScript knowledge required</aside>
+<aside class="margin-note">JavaScript & TypeScript proficiency</aside>

 Furthermore, this guide is not an introduction to JavaScript or TypeScript.
 It assumes you have enough JavaScript and TypeScript knowledge to write the implementation and test code you need.
 Of course, this guide will explain special idioms commonly used for testing.